FAQs: Binding Early Decision

 What is the binding Early Decision program?

-Our binding Early Decision program is a process in which the Admissions Committee agrees to review your file early in the season and provide an initial decision before the end of the calendar year.
-If you are admitted, we require that you commit to enroll at the Law School and that you withdraw all applications at other law schools regardless of your status there.
-You must indicate your intention to apply to the Early Decision program on your application.
+Our binding Early Decision program is an expedited process in which the Admissions Committee agrees to review your application earlier in the cycle and provide an initial decision before the end of the calendar year.
+If you are admitted, we require that you commit to matriculating at the Law School and that you immediately withdraw all applications at other law schools.
+You may not initiate any new applications after being notified of your admission at UChicago.

 When will I receive my decision?

-We typically send out decisions by the end of December.
-Early Decision applications are either accepted, denied, or held for further review in the Regular Decision process.
-If your application is held for further review, it will be considered again in the Regular Decision cycle and admission, if offered, will no longer be binding.
+We typically send out decisions for Early Decision applicants by the end of December.
+Early Decision applicants are either accepted, denied, or waitlisted for further review in the Regular Decision process.
+If your application is waitlisted, admission, if offered through the Regular Decision process, will no longer be binding.
+We notify Early Decision applicants of their decisions in the same manner as Regular Decision candidates.
+(Read more about our decision notification procedures.)

-Do Early Decision candidates receive any advantage in the admissions process?
+Do Early Decision candidates receive an advantage in the admissions process?

-By applying Early Decision, an applicant is clearly indicating that Chicago is his or her first choice and the Committee will note that an applicant applied Early Decision throughout the admissions process.
-However, while enthusiasm for Chicago is certainly a positive factor, it will not overcome weaknesses in the application.
-Early Decision candidates are evaluated based upon the same criteria as Regular Decision candidates.
+By applying Early Decision, an applicant is clearly indicating that UChicago is his or her first choice, and the Admissions Committee will note your enthusiasm for UChicago throughout the admissions process.
+In addition, the Admissions Committee has more room in the class at the Early Decision stage.
+However, applying Early Decision will not overcome any significant weaknesses in an application, and Early Decision candidates are evaluated based upon the same criteria as Regular Decision candidates.

 Do Early Decision candidates receive financial aid?